4 Mobile Design Hacks for Squarespace

 But because it’s set to LARGE, the section on mobile has way too much padding and looks silly:

-So, I will change the section height to SMALL and add spacers top and bottom (in this case I did one one top and two on the bottom because it worked well with the design)
+For Classic Editor, I’ll add spacers top and bottom (in this case I did one one top and two on the bottom because it worked well with the design):

 Then the mobile site will be set to small, and because the spacers disappear on mobile, the section looks much better with less padding:

-Note: This hack works for Squarespace 7.0 and 7.1!
+Note: This Hack Works for Squarespace 7.0 and 7.1!

 Problem 1: Your background section image has been cropped on the mobile view and isn’t displaying the most important part of the image.